paris-branch/dancelor/README.md

 Dancelor contains two kinds of tests: unit tests and system tests.
 Unit tests are fully integrated with Dune so nothing much is required there.
 There is a `make unit-tests` target, but it is really just an alias for `dune test`.
-Tests are written right after the function that they test, using [ppx_inline_test].
+Unit tests are written either right after the function that they test, using [ppx_inline_test], or in `tests/unit`, using Alcotest.
+The latter usually contain QCheck-based tests.

 [ppx_inline_test]: https://github.com/janestreet/ppx_inline_test